Skip to main content

 Overview

 SOAT uses a policy-based access control model.
-Every API request is authenticated via JWT (for users) or project key (for project-scoped clients).
-Authorization is evaluated by loading the caller's attached policy documents and running them through the policy engine.
+Every API request is authenticated via JWT (for users) or an API key.
+Authorization is evaluated entirely through the attached policy documents — there is no separate project membership gate.

 The IAM module covers: